The International Investigations Review: Portugal

-In sectorial areas of criminal law, namely the Criminal Framework for Corruption in the International Trade and in the Private Sector (Law No. 20/2008, of 21 April) and the Anti-Money Laundering Legislation (Law No. 83/2017, of 18 August), the company will be punished with a fine according to Article 90-B of the Portuguese Criminal Code.
+In certain areas of criminal law, namely within the scope of the law relating to corruption in international trade and in the private sector22 and the Anti-Money Laundering Law, a company can be punished with a fine pursuant to Article 90-B of the Criminal Code.

-As foreseen in Criminal Law, under the General Framework for Regulatory Offence there are two kinds of regulatory penalties that may be applied to companies: main penalties and ancillary penalties.
+As foreseen in criminal law, under Decree-Law No. 433/82 of 27 October, establishing the general legal framework for regulatory offences, there are two kinds of regulatory penalties that may be applied to companies: main penalties and ancillary penalties.
 The main penalty applicable is also a fine.

-Regarding companies' concrete penalties, in some areas of Regulatory Offences, namely, inter alia, the Anti-Money Laundering Legislation and the Legal Framework of Credit Institutions and Financial Companies, the maximum limit of the fine is aggravated up to the following amounts: (1) 10 per cent of the annual business turnover of the financial year before the condemning decision; or (2) the double of the amount obtained as a result of the offence.
+Regarding companies' concrete penalties, in some areas of regulatory offences, namely, inter alia, the Anti-Money Laundering Law and the Legal Framework of Credit Institutions and Financial Companies, the maximum limit of the fine is increased to the following amounts: (1) 10 per cent of the annual business turnover of the financial year before the guilty verdict; or (2) two times the amount obtained as a result of the offence.

-Likewise, the Portuguese Securities Code sets forth, in Article 388, number 2, that the maximum limits of applicable penalty may be aggravated up to the following amounts: (1) 10 per cent of the annual business turnover according to the last consolidated accounts approved by the board of directors in the financial year before the condemning decision; or (2) the triple of the amount obtained as a result of the offence committed.
+In addition, the Securities Code23 stipulates that the maximum limits of applicable penalties may be increased by the following amounts: (1) 10 per cent of the annual business turnover according to the latest consolidated accounts approved by the board of directors in the financial year before the guilty verdict; or (2) three times the amount obtained as a result of the offence committed.

-Moreover, pursuant to Article 68, numbers 3 and 4, of the Portuguese Competition Law, the amount of the fine shall not exceed 10 per cent of the annual business turnover of the financial year before the condemning decision.
+Moreover, pursuant to the Competition Law,24 the amount of the fine shall not exceed 10 per cent of the annual business turnover of the financial year before the conviction.

-The main ancillary penalties applicable to companies, under the General Framework for Regulatory Offences, are the following:
+The following are the main ancillary penalties applicable to companies under the general legal framework for regulatory offences:

 - loss of the benefit obtained as a result of the offence;

-- prohibition of exercising activities that depend of any authorisation granted by administrative agencies or other administrative authorities/bodies;
+- prohibition of exercising activities that depend of any authorisation granted by administrative agencies or other administrative authorities or bodies;

 - prohibition of the right to receive public grants or subsidies;